mbmccormick/mbmccormick.github.io/about/index.md

 Want to get in touch?
 Send me an email at <a href="mailto:matt@mbmccormick.com">matt@mbmccormick.com</a>.

-Disclaimer: The opinions expressed herein are my own personal opinions and do not represent my employer's view in any way.
+Disclaimer: The opinions expressed on this website are my own personal opinions and do not represent my employer's view in any way.

 <br />